Talent Bio's - Online Event

 Peter joined the Ministry of Transport (MoT) back in 1988 because they were prepared to pay him to ride a motorcycle for a living.
 Peter says that worked out well as he rode Yamahas and BMWs up and down the Remutaka Hill, near where he was based in Upper Hutt.

 He moved to Taupo in 1992 and stayed on after the Government merged the MoT and Police in July that year.

-Since 1995 he has specialised in attending and investigating fatal crashes beginning in the Taupo area, and then from 2009 in Wellington where he took up the Sergeant’s position in the Serious Crash Unit.
+From 1995 – 2009 he specialised in attending & investigating fatal crashes beginning in the Taupa area and then in Feb 2009 moved to Wellington where he took up the Sergeant’s postion at the Serious Crash Unit.

 Radio Host, All Round Good Guy & Shiny Side Up Presenter

 Harley-Davidson enthusiast and fan of all things two wheeled, a life behind bars (of the motorcycle variety) is the life for Jay Reeve.